Rusty Frank

-Rusty Frank is an American tap dancer, producer, writer, choreographer, lindy hopper, historian and tap-dance preservationist.
+Rusty Frank is an American tap dancer, producer, writer, choreographer, lindy hopper, and dance preservationist.

 Early life

 Rusty Frank was born in Hollywood, California, and raised in Los Angeles.
 She began dancing at age six, inspired as a child by watching classic American films of the 1930s and '40s, especially those of Shirley Temple.
-Frank attended the University of California, Santa Cruz, where she majored in environmental planning and public policy and graduated with double honors.
-She then attended the University of San Francisco, where she received her master's degree in public administration.
+Frank attended the University of California, Santa Cruz, where she majored in Environmental Planning and Public Policy and graduated with double honors.
+She then attended the University of San Francisco, where she received her master's degree in Non-Profit Administration.

 Career

-Rusty Frank runs the largest swing dance program in Los Angeles through her swing dance school, Lindy by the Sea, and her weekly swing dance, Rusty's Rhythm Club.
+In 1998, Rusty Frank founded the largest swing dance program in Los Angeles consisting of Lindy by the Sea school and Rusty's Rhythm Club.

-In 1989, Frank founded On Tap, through which she produces instructional-historical tap and swing dance DVDs.
+In 1989, Frank founded On Tap Dance Shop, through which she produces instructional-historical tap and swing dance videos.